A two-level distributed algorithm for nonconvex constrained optimization: Introduction

 Firstly, we propose a new reformulation and a two-level distributed algorithm for solving nonconvex constrained optimization problem \eqref{eq:networkExample}-\eqref{eq:dupSchemeParallel}, which embeds a specially structured three-block ADMM at the inner level in an augmented Lagrangian method (ALM) framework.
 The proposed algorithm maintains the flexibility of ADMM in achieving distributed computation.

-Secondly, we prove global and local convergence as well as iteration complexity results for the proposed two-level algorithm, and illustrate that the underlying algorithmic framework can be extended to more complicated nonconvex multi-block problems.
-Our convergence analysis builds on and extends the classical and recent works on ADMM and ALM.
-Though ADMM is considered as a close variant of ALM, the analysis of these two methods actually use quite different techniques.
-Our theoretical results are derived by relating ADMM and ALM in an analytical way for the first time.
+Secondly, we prove global and local convergence as well as iteration complexity results for the proposed two-level algorithm, and illustrate that the underlying algorithmic framework can be extended to more complicated nonconvex multi-block problems. {For the convergence of ADMM, we allow each nonconvex subproblem to be solved to a stationary point with certain improvement in the objective function compared to the previous iterate, which mildly relaxes the global optimality of nonconvex subproblems commonly assumed in the ADMM literature.
+Our convergence analysis builds on the classical and recent works on ADMM and ALM, and our results are derived by relating these two methods in an analytical way.}

 Thirdly, we provide extensive computational tests of our two-level algorithm on nonconvex network flow problems, parallel minimization of nonconvex functions over compact manifolds, and a robust tensor PCA problem from machine learning.
 Numerical results demonstrate the advantages of the proposed algorithm over existing ones, including randomized updates, modified ADMM, and centralized solver, either in the convergence speed to close optimality gap, or to close feasibility gap, or both.
-Moreover, our test result on the multi-block robust tensor PCA problem suggests that, the proposed two-level algorithm not only ensures convergence for a wider range of applications where ADMM may fail, but also tends to accelerate ADMM on problems where convergence of ADMM is already guaranteed.
+Moreover, our test result on the multi-block robust tensor PCA problem suggests that the proposed two-level algorithm not only ensures convergence for a wider range of applications where ADMM may fail, but also tends to accelerate ADMM on problems where convergence of ADMM is already guaranteed.